Labour Party (Norway): Organisation

 The Labour Party organisation is divided into county- and municipality-level chapters, numbering approximately 2,500 associations in total.
-Historically, the party has maintained a close association with the Norwegian Confederation of Trade Unions (LO), and until the mid-1990s, a dual-membership agreement existed between the two organizations, with LO members automatically holding membership in the Labour Party as well.
+Historically, the party has maintained a close association with the Norwegian Confederation of Trade Unions (LO), and until the mid-1990s, a dual-membership agreement existed between the two organizations, with LO members automatically holding (indirect) membership in the Labour Party as well.
 The party had about 200,500 members at its peak in 1950.
+No records were kept about direct membership or indirect membership figures.
 The dual-membership clause was scrapped in 1995, and that year its membership level fell to just over 72,500 from 128,000 in 1990.
+In 1997, that figure dropped to 64,000 in 1997.
 In 2021, the party comprised 45,553 members according to its own official website.
 Since 2005, the party has maintained a policy requiring full gender parity at every level of organisation above ordinary membership.

 The supreme body of the party is the Party Congress which is held every two years.
 The most senior body between these congresses is the National Delegate's Meeting which is made up of the party's Executive Board and two delegates from each of the 19 counties.
 The Executive Board itself consists of 16 elected members as well as the leadership of the party.
 The party is headed by a single leader, while the number of deputy leaders has fluctuated between one and two in different periods.
 As of 2022, the party leadership is made up of leader Jonas Gahr Støre, who has held the position since 2014, and deputy leader Bjørnar Selnes Skjæran, who was first elected to the position in 2021.

 The party's youth organisation is the Workers' Youth League, and it maintains a women's wing known as the Labour Party Women's Network.
 The party participates in elections to the Sami Parliament of Norway, and work related to this has its own organisational structure with seven local groups, a bi-yearly congress, a national council and the Labour group in the Sami parliament.